 By the end of this course it is expected that participants will:

-- Develop an improved understanding of the significance of the role of fathers in a child’s development
+- Have Developed an improved understanding of the significance of the role of fathers in a child’s development

-- Reflect on the risks and protective factors this relationship presents
+- Have reflected on the risks and protective factors this relationship presents

-- Understand why fathers can be hard to reach
+- Understood why fathers can be hard to reach

-- Be confident in starting initial discussions with fathers about risk
+- Become confident in starting initial discussions with fathers about risk

-- Develop skills in how to engage better with fathers
+- Have developed skills in how to engage better with fathers

-- Improved knowledge of tools and techniques to aid brief safety focused interventions with fathers
+- Have improved knowledge of tools and techniques to aid brief safety focused interventions with fathers

 - Be aware of when to withdraw from pieces of work and support referrals to specialist services

-- Understanding how to take care of yourself when working with this client group.
+- Understand how to take care of yourself when working with this client group.